Force over Distance: Chapter 22

 “Eli,” Young managed.
 “Settle down.”

 Eli looked like he was about to burst into tears from pure relief.
-Chloe had already crossed that bridge.
+Chloe’d already crossed that bridge.
 Young tried to give them a reassuring smile.
 He wasn’t sure how well he pulled it off.

 “You can’t move, can you?”
 Chloe sniffed, wiping her nose with the edge of a sleeve.

-“It’s coming back to me,” he said, clenching and unclenching the fingers of his still-bruised left hand.
+“It’s coming back to me,” he said, clenching and unclenching still-bruised fingers.
 He couldn’t move his right arm at all.
 “Slowly.”

 He had a makeshift bandage wrapped around his right arm, consisting of Chloe’s undershirt and Rush’s belt.
 It didn’t seem to be doing much good.